RodrigoFigueroaM/UVa-Judge/README.md

 # Uva-Judge
-solution to some of the UVa judge problems
+solution to some of the UVa judge problems in C++ or Python